-Since March 16, 2020, there have been a number of supports announced for the self-employed, and small businesses who are affected by COVID-19.
+There are a number of supports available for the self-employed, and small businesses who are affected by COVID-19.
 Visit princeedwardisland.ca/covidforbusiness for details.

 I am an essential worker, do I have to self-isolate?

-Yes, if you enter PEI from another province or country, you must self-isolate for 14 days.
+Yes, if you enter PEI from outside of Atlantic Canada, you must self-isolate for 14 days.
 Residents of Atlantic provinces (PEI, NB, NS,NL) have to check for any current rules and restrictions within the Atlantic travel bubble.
 If you will be in PEI for less than 14 days, you must self-isolate for the duration of your stay.

 If you are an essential worker, you are allowed to go to work during the self-isolation period.
 This means you must travel directly to and from work everyday, without any stops.
-When you are not at work or traveling to or from, you must stay inside your dwelling or on your property.
+When you are not at work or travelling to or from, you must stay inside your dwelling or on your property.
 You must have a support person who can get groceries, medication or anything else you may need during the 14 day isolation period.
-Learn more at Self-Isolation for Essential Workers
+Learn more at Essential workers: Self-Isolation, Testing and Exemptions.

 What is being done to protect health care workers on the front lines?